axelarnetwork/axelar-contract-deployments/releases/solana/2025-09-GMP-v1-upstream.md

 > Initial deployment of Solana programs doesn't support offline signing, the process needs to be done online.
 When deploying, an `upgrade-authority` can be set, which will later be able to perform program upgrades — upgrades support offline signing.

 1. Clone the [`axelar-amplifier-solana`](https://github.com/axelarnetwork/axelar-amplifier-solana) repo.

+1. Check out the `upstream` branch.

+    - Note: This will change for real V1 release.

 1. Compile the Solana programs: